JustinChu/ntsm/README.md

 Given a VCF file and a reference genome, you can produce fasta files with k-mers that one can use to create fingerprinting.
 We have provided a set of human data based on similar criteria found in SNP microarrays.

+The VCF file in this stage can be a single sample VCF, it just needs the variants.

 Example:

 ```bash